-The discussion will then be opened to all the participants to make brief observations or put additional questions, after which the representatives of the presenting country will be given an opportunity to respond.
+After the interventions of the Reviewers, the discussion will be opened to all participants to make brief observations or pose additional questions, after which the representatives of the presenting country will be given an opportunity to respond.
 At the end of the session, the moderator will draw main conclusions.